Before commencing any course of study in the wonderful

 Your clients should fully understand the treatments they are to receive so they are more comfortable with the procedures.

-A little knowledge of the therapy will give the client confidence in your ability to help them.
-The receiver must be made to feel comfortable and 'safe'.
+A little therapy knowledge will give the client confidence in your ability to help them.
+The receiver must be made to feel comfortable and 'safe.'
+Healing is also an art that requires intuitive skills.

 The art of recognising the roots of a client's problem and working with them to overcome this can be learned only through experience, practice, self-knowledge, and constant attentiveness.

 As leaders and specialists in massage training, we pledge to give our students the correct guidance and insightful support whenever they require it.
-We commit to honour and respect each person who comes to us to engage in authentic, ethical and legitimate learning for self-improvement and empowerment and to touch others positively.
+We commit to honouring and respecting each person who comes to us to engage in authentic, ethical, and legitimate learning for self-improvement and empowerment and to touch others positively.
 We will guide, mentor and coach each person to reach their fullest potential and offer our assistance whenever needed to achieve success and their goals.
 This commitment has applied, does apply and will apply to all who have qualified with us, those who are currently with us and all future students.
 We commit to this to uplift standards in our industry, the growth of the natural and holistic health industry, and the success of all individuals who are a part of this beautiful and rewarding industry.

 What the Industry Experts Say

-Industry experts, regulatory bodies, and therapy business owners have concluded with overwhelming evidence that 100% of online massage students do not meet the necessary requirements even to call themselves Massage therapists, let alone be marginally competent to perform massage on a paying client.
+Industry experts, regulatory bodies, and therapy business owners have concluded with overwhelming evidence that 100% of online massage students do not meet the requirements even to call themselves Massage therapists, let alone be marginally competent to perform massage on a paying client.

 Accreditation and industry regulators on a global scale (people who ensure the success and well-being of this industry for your benefit and the market you fill) have forbidden offering legitimate massage training through online-only formats.
 Even online components that include in-class training under a therapist are below standard and do not certify you as a professional, as many shortcuts, incorrect procedures and bad habits and practices are passed down by "trainers" who do not meet the criteria of accredited therapy education.